 Now look at this.
 Does Glen Rose Medical Center HAVE TO give money to the 501a?
-No. "Nothing herein shall be construed to create a debt of the Medical Center."
-Also, "Nothing herein is intended to or shall be construed to create an employment, joint venture, partnership, or similar arrangement between the Authority and the Physician Group".
+No. "Nothing herein shall be cons1d to create a debt of the Medical Center."
+Also, "Nothing herein is intended to or shall be cons1d to create an employment, joint venture, partnership, or similar arrangement between the Authority and the Physician Group".

 Here is the new addendum.
 Notice that, as before the Physician Group makes a request for OSA.
 What is NOT spelled out and not clear is the second line "The request for cash support (OSA) will be generated by the CFO".
 Is this an ADDITIONAL request for cash support?
 Surely, Michael Honea is not trying to say that this is the SAME THING as what the doctor's organization is supposed to provide.
 Next thing is that the CEO (Ray Reynolds) can approve (OR MODIFY) the request.
 Since, per Ray Reynolds before, Michael Honea was simply monitoring an account and adding money to it if it looked like it was getting low, gee, actually, having a process, presumably always in written, SIGNED documentation is a step up (I ASSUME that written documentation is the case, since neither Reynolds nor Honea have been doing it up to now, shouldn't that be SPELLED OUT?)